 The Truth About 411-Pain and Lawyer Referral Services

-In 2011, I had a lunch with an individual who described herself as an “attorney liason” for 411-Pain.
+In 2011, I had a lunch with an individual who described herself as an “attorney liaison” for 411-Pain.
 At no point did I have any interest in joining this group.
 Rather, I simply took the lunch with a colleague to learn more about the process.
 She informed us that we would have to pay a fee (I believe it was monthly) and we would receive cases either directed or referred to us by a call center.
 Thus, someone in a call center was making the determination of where the client would be sent.
 One can assume, that the individual in the call center; is neither an attorney or physician.
 Thus, how would this individual know what is best for the prospective auto accident victim.

-Is There Any Special Quality Associated With a 411 Pain Attorney?There is no special qualities or criteria for a attorney to become a member of the leading lawyer referral services that would separate such individual or lawyer from their counterparts who are non-members.
-In fact, many members of the Florida Bar frown upon lawyer referral services and believe that organizations like 411-Pain and 1-800-ASK-GARY provide subpar service and mislead consumers with advertising that is considered misleading by many.
+Is There Any Special Quality Associated With a 411 Pain Attorney?There is no special qualities or criteria for an attorney to become a member of the leading lawyer referral services that would separate such individual or lawyer from their counterparts who are non-members.
+In fact, many members of the Florida Bar frown upon lawyer referral services and believe that organizations like 411-Pain and 1-800-ASK-GARY provide subpar service and mislead consumers with advertising that is considered disingenuous by many.

 Injury Victims Left in a bad Position?Further, the investigation by CBS affiliate WKMG found numerous instances where injury victims were left with hefty balances after a 411 pain center or 411 pain clinic exhausted the $10,000.00 in available PIP (personal injury protection) coverage.
-The Orlando sentinel published a more detailed report on the lawsuit against 411-Pain and the subsequent settlement entered into with the Attorney General’s office (http://articles.
+The Orlando sentinel published a more detailed report on the lawsuit against 411-Pain and the subsequent settlement entered into with the Attorney General’s office.

 Based on the settlement, 411-Pain is prohibited from saying it is referring injury victims to a “specialized attorney.”
 Thus, I am unsure how the latest advertisement explained above can be compliant with the agreement.
 Further, the question becomes whether the lawyers associated with 411 Pain are quality firms or mere settlement mills.
 Check out this article on personal injury settlement mills, published in Forbes magazine.

 In another current radio advertisement by 411-Pain, a non-attorney spokesperson states that if you fail to seek medical treatment within fourteen (14) days following your automobile accident “it just doesn’t matter.”
 This is based on changes to Florida’s PIP statute that will go into effect on January 1, 2013.
 In accordance with the new provisions, an injury victim must commence medical treatment within fourteen (14) days following an auto accident in order for PIP benefits to apply to such treatment.
 However, the non-attorney spokesperson fails to explain that an injury victim still has a plausible cause of action against the at-fault party even if they fail to seek treatment within the first fourteen (14) days.